 - How is this hero related to something that makes you particularly proud or unique?

 Encouraging your child to think introspectively through the above questions will help them write the type of self-revealing essay that stands out in the admissions process.
 For more tips on essay writing, read How to Write an Awesome Private School Admission Essay.

 Jamie Moffett is the founder of Walking Feet Advisors, an advising practice for families applying to independent schools.
-She previously served as the director of admission K–8 at Marin Country Day School in Corte Madera, Calif., where she worked for the last eighteen years.
+She previously served as the director of admission K–8 at Marin Country Day School in Corte Madera, California, where she worked for eighteen years.